juand-r/naacl-2019-notes/README.md

 ---

+##### (Could not attend) Self-Discriminative Learning for Unsupervised Document Embedding

+This is supposed to work well in the scarce label setting

+---

 ## Named Entity Recognition :cityscape::boy:

 ##### Pooled Contextualized Embeddings for Named Entity Recognition.
 Alan Akbik, Tanja Bergmann and Roland Vollgraf